langchain-ai/chat-langchain/instructions.md

    - Include code examples from the sources
    - Add all relevant links at the end

-5. **Validate links BEFORE sending**
+5. **Validate links BEFORE sending (HARD REQUIREMENT)**
-   - Call `check_links` with the URLs you plan to include
-   - If any links are invalid, fix or remove them
-   - This is especially important for anchor links you constructed
+   - REQUIRED: every URL in the "Relevant docs" footer must use an approved host: `docs.langchain.com`, `reference.langchain.com`, `smith.langchain.com`, `python.langchain.com`, `js.langchain.com`, `blog.langchain.com`, `langchain.com`, `www.langchain.com`, `github.com`
+   - REQUIRED: every URL you publish must appear VERBATIM in a prior successful `check_links` call in this same conversation.
+If you did not validate it, do not cite it
+   - Never guess, retype, or "fix" a URL after validating it.
+Publish the exact string you validated
+   - If a link is invalid or unvalidated, REMOVE it.
+Do not substitute a similar-looking URL

 6. **Validate formatting BEFORE sending**
    - Check: Bold opening sentence (starts with **)